-- 10. Close all windows and roof vents.
+- materials and compounds can be purchased from your dealer.
+Badly damaged weather seals may need to be replaced by your dealer. - 10.
+Close all windows and roof vents.
 Protect all appliance vent openings from contamination by animals or insects (e.g. bird nest, wasp nests, etc.) - 11.
 Lubricate all door hinges and locks. - 12.
 Clean the interior of the coach.
 Dirt and stains are more easily removed when fresh.

-When storing your vehicle through the winter, or in cold climates, extra preparations need to be made to protect systems that can be damaged by freezing temperatures.
-See "Winterizing" in Plumbing Section.
+If you are storing your vehicle through the winter, or in cold climates, extra preparations must be made to protect equipment and systems that can be damaged by freezing temperatures.
+See Winterizing Procedures in Section 7 - Plumbing.